superdurszlak/superdurszlak.github.io/_posts/2024-12-01-mystery-box-understanding-autistic-employees.md

 Autistic individuals are frequently oblivious to rules they have not been introduced to in a clear manner, and struggle meeting expectations if they were not presented to them.
 Similarly, it is immensely confusing to be introduced to a rule or expectation we are implicitly expected not to follow.
 Setting up rules and expectations openly is crucial for effective cooperation with autistic individuals, and integrating them into the community.
 {% endcapture %}
 {% include key-takeaway.html content=unwritten_rules_insight %}

+## Negative perception

+{% capture negative_perception %}
+I tend to both give negative impression, and to be especially sensitive to negative signals from others.
+There are multiple contributing factors - my tone of voice, which often comes across as upset or rude despite my neutral attitude; my limited and rarely joyful facial expression; co-morbidities to autism, most notably anxiety and depression; and finally, learned patterns of negative interactions, which make me anticipate further negative interactions.
+{% endcapture %}
+{% include case-study-context.html content=negative_perception %}

+Coming across as negative is another trait that seems to be fairly common among individuals on the autism spectrum.
+It is vital to acknowledge there are multiple reasons for that:
+- Frequent co-morbidities, especially depression and anxiety disorders, make us susceptible to perceiving reality in a pessimistic way;
+- Functioning in, and perpetually adapting to a neurotypical society and workplace is an exhausting, never-ending effort that burdens our psyche, leaving little energy for joy;
+- We run into plentiful negative situations, which neurotypical individuals can often dodge or de-escalate, leading to elevated stress levels;
+- Many autistic individuals have experienced long-term bullying as children and adolescents, which leaves them traumatized in their adult lives;
+- Higher-functioning autistic individuals, who are capable of finding employment, are typically fully aware of rejection and ostracism they are facing, recognizing certain patterns in behaviors.

+These traits and experiences often make us perceive the external world in a negative light.
+Moreover, our past and current experiences only confirm and reinforce this pessimistic attitude, making it difficult to change the perspective.
+In workplace settings, we are frequently expected to suppress our autistic traits in order to appear professional and be tolerated - which further contributes to negative perception of reality, which appears to us as oppressive.
+For these reasons, high-functioning autistic individuals are often highly sensitive to negative communication, such as criticism and rudeness - to us, these are obvious signs of imminent threat, rather than a signal that someone had a bad day.

+Additionally, the necessity to survive in an oppressive, if not hostile environment for extended periods makes it difficult for autistic individuals to treat depression and anxiety.
+If these conditions develop in an autistic individual, it is immensely difficult for them to treat them effectively - without being able to address the causes:
+- Being on the autism spectrum in the first place;
+- Experiencing negative situations related to their autism, such as public shaming, ostracism, workplace bullying and harassment;
+- Functioning in an environment that finds their inherent traits unacceptable.

+{% capture negative_perception_insight %}
+Coming across as negative is a common trait of autistic individuals, especially if they are high-functioning.
+At the same time, it is deeply rooted in their past experiences, pattern recognition, and possibly depression and other disorders.
+Improving mental well-being of autistic individual, similarly to other vulnerable groups, necessitates a safe and inclusive work environment.
+{% endcapture %}
+{% include key-takeaway.html content=negative_perception_insight %}

+## Summary

+It is difficult for autistic and allistic individuals to communicate effectively with each other.
+These difficulties stem from various factors, from autistics' struggles with indirect messages, implied expectations, and a baggage of difficult experiences, to over-interpreting autistic behaviors and communication by neurotypical individuals.
+Autistic people are at a disadvantage in this regard - we are a minority and expected to adapt to a largely neurotypical society, while our condition makes it immensely difficult, if not impossible to meet this expectation.